 We’re all about celebrating St. Patrick’s Day with some green grub.
-We also strongly prefer healthy recipes.
-And sorry, folks—that dyed green beer and bagel aren’t winning any health awards.
+But sorry, folks—that dyed-green beer and bagel aren’t winning any nutrition awards.
 (In fact, that food coloring may have some not-so-great side effects.)
-Here are 32 recipes to celebrate being green the healthy way.
+Here are 31 recipes to celebrate being green the healthy way.

-Spinach and kale give this delicious beverage its beautiful green hue.
+Spinach and kale are responsible for this delicious beverage’s beautiful green hue.
 Plus, they offer tons of antioxidants and vitamins (namely iron and vitamins A and C).
-The addition of banana, mango, and ginger create a distinct, crave-able flavor (and add even more nutritional power).
+Banana and mango sweeten things up (and add even more nutritional power).

-This breakfast dish is perfect for feeding a crowd.
-Simply throw together some eggs, frozen spinach, milk, whole-grain bread, and cheese and bake until cooked through!
-Add any other green veggies you like, too (pepper or jalapeno would be especially tasty).
+This breakfast dish is super simple and can be made to feed a crowd.
+Simply throw some eggs, herbs, and arugula into a skillet and bake until cooked through!
+Add any other green veggies you like (pepper or jalapeño would be especially tasty).

-When classic buttermilk and maple syrup just won’t do, take pancakes the savory route.
-(They’ll probably go better with that naturally-dyed green beer, too).
-These cakes get their color from spinach (or any leafy greens) and are flavored with cumin, yogurt, and green onion.
+When classic buttermilk and maple syrup just won’t do, take cakes the savory route.
+(They’ll probably go better with that naturally dyed green beer too).
+These fritters get their color from spinach and zucchini and are flavored with feta, yogurt, and dill.
 Eat up!

 Made with coconut flour, matcha powder, buttermilk, and egg whites, these pancakes are winning the healthy flapjack game.
 Serve up a stack of these bad boys topped with Greek yogurt, crunchy pistachios, and a drizzle of honey.

-Rolled oats add some extra fiber to these cakes.
-Spinach creates the festive color, while banana and cinnamon give them some special flavor.
+Greek yogurt and cottage cheese add some extra protein to these cakes.
+Swiss chard creates the festive color, and vanilla kicks in some extra special flavor.